rahat-ansari/security-alert-with-face-recognition/docs/en/tasks/obb.md

 Train YOLO11n-obb on the DOTA8 dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) at image size 640.
 For a full list of available arguments see the [Configuration](../usage/cfg.md) page.

+!!! note

+    OBB angles are constrained to the range **0–90 degrees** (exclusive of 90).
+Angles of 90 degrees or greater are not supported.

 !!! example

     === "Python"